Congress You wish to estimate, with 95% confidence, the populatio... | Channels for Pearson+

 Sample Size Calculation

-Sample size calculation is a statistical method used to determine the number of observations or replicates needed to ensure that the results of a survey or experiment are statistically valid.
-It takes into account the desired confidence level, margin of error, and the estimated population proportion, which in this case is 21%.
+Sample size calculation is a statistical method used to determine the number of observations or replicates needed to ensure that the sample accurately reflects the population.
+For estimating proportions, the formula incorporates the desired confidence level, margin of error, and the estimated population proportion to derive the minimum sample size required.

 Recommended video: